aleksey-hoffman/sigma-file-manager/README.md

 - Your issues (feature requests) will have higher priority and a `supporter 💖` label;
 - You will be able to vote and decide which features should be prioritized;
+- You will get to see Patreon-only posts, and screenshots showcasing new features during development;
-- Your name and the link to your project / website will be dispalyed on this page;
+- Your name and the link to your project / website will be displayed on this page;
-- You will get access to a private Discord;
+- You will get access to a private Discord where you can learn, get advice, get help, have fun, and just chat with me and other community members;
-- Also, thatnks to your support, you and everyone else will be getting new features in the app more frequently.
+- Also, thanks to your support, you and everyone else will be getting new features in the app more frequently.

 If you like the app, consider supporting my work by joining our community on Patreon.
 I have a lot of awesome things in development for you guys, but the luck of funding makes it really difficult to create anything.